syncpoint/odin-manual/content/en/06_Bearbeitung_Objekte_Karte/index.md

 You can **change** the **width** of the corridor by moving the red dot on the side at the end of the corridor with the mouse.

+In rare cases, the corridor's geometry might lead to invalid or degenerated visualisation.
-If, when creating or modifying the corridor, a geometry is created that can no longer be clearly displayed on the map, the corridor will appear with a yellow-black line and a note indicating that an invalid geometry has been selected:
+In this case the corridor will appear with a yellow-black line and a note indicating that an invalid geometry has been created:

 ![](images/Korridorobjekte_2.png)

 You can fix this by making the width of the corridor smaller or by changing the red dots accordingly.
+Tip: For most corridor types, the last/arrow segment must have a certain length to be correctly displayed.